kfateem/udacity-ml/capstone/README.md

 A GCP image, kfateem-capstone-5 is available with the datasets, required libraries and jupyter server and all jupyter notebooks.
 The support@udacity.com has image user privliges.
 Please contact me at karim.fateem@gmail.com if you require additional access.

-To start the image run:
+- to start the image run:

 ----------------------- BEGIN COMMANDS ------------------------------------